phac-nml/irida/doc/administrator/web/index.md

 Servlet Container Configuration
 -------------------------------
-An environment variable needs to be set in your Servlet container for IRIDA to function correctly: `spring.profiles.active=prod`.
+Two environment variables needs to be set in your Servlet container for IRIDA to function correctly: `spring.profiles.active=prod` and `irida.db.profile=prod`.

 You can adjust these variables in Tomcat by editing (depending on your distribution) `/etc/tomcat/tomcat.conf` (CentOS) or `/etc/default/tomcat7` (Ubuntu), and finding the `JAVA_OPTS` variable and setting the variables as shown below:

-    JAVA_OPTS="-Dspring.profiles.active=prod"
+    JAVA_OPTS="-Dspring.profiles.active=prod -Dirida.db.profile=prod"

 For high usage or high load installations of IRIDA, you may want to consider deploying IRIDA on multiple servers.
 For more on this feature, see the [Multi Web Server Configuration](#multi-web-server-configuration) section.